ubirch/ubirch-verify-widget/README.md

 * <code>elementSelector</code> is widget's host element selector (id), e.g. <code>#verification-widget</code>
 * <code>language</code> optional param to set language of widget strings; currently available: 'de'/'en';
 default language is 'de'
+* <code>HIGHLIGHT_PAGE_AFTER_VERIFICATION</code> optional param, if set to true the whole page will be highlighted green or red for a short time interval depending on success or failure of the verification;
+done by changing the style of the <main> HTML element on the page: classes 'flashgreen' or 'flashred' (need to be defined in css of the page!) are added and removed after some seconds;
+default: false

 ### Verify JSON